Beast of Burden (song): Background

 In those same notes, Jagger says, "Lyrically, this wasn't particularly heartfelt in a personal way.
-It's a soul begging song, an attitude song.
+It's a soul-begging song, an attitude song.
 It was one of those where you get one melodic lick, break it down and work it up; there are two parts here which are basically the same."
-The song can be seen as allegorical, with Richards saying in 2003, "When I returned to the fold after closing down the laboratory [referring to his drug problems throughout the 1970s], I came back into the studio with Mick... to say, 'Thanks, man, for shouldering the burden' - that's why I wrote 'Beast of Burden' for him, I realise in retrospect."
+The song can be seen as allegorical, with Richards saying in 2003, "When I returned to the fold after closing down the laboratory [referring to his drug problems throughout the 1970s], I came back into the studio with Mick ... to say, 'Thanks, man, for shouldering the burden' - that's why I wrote 'Beast of Burden' for him, I realise in retrospect."

-"Beast of Burden" was recorded from October–December 1977.
-Although basic lyrics were written before the Stones entered the studio, many of the lyrics on the recording were improvised by Jagger to fit with the smooth running guitars of Richards and Ronnie Wood.
+"Beast of Burden" was recorded between October and December 1977.
+Although some of the original lyrics were written before the Stones entered the studio, a lot of the verses were improvised by Jagger during the sessions to match the smooth guitar riffs created by Richards and Ronnie Wood.
 Characteristically, Richards and Wood trade off rolling, fluid licks.
-Neither is really playing lead or rhythm guitar; they both slip in and out, one playing high while the other is low.
-The song is another famed Some Girls song that features each band member playing his respective instrument without any outside performers; both Richards and Wood play acoustic and electric guitars, with Wood performing the solo.
+Neither of them is playing lead or rhythm guitar exclusively, as they both complement each other by alternating between high and low harmony lines.
+By then, they had made a habit of slipping in and out of playing lead and rhythm, resulting in a cohesive sound greater than the sum of its parts.
+The song is another Some Girls song that features each band member playing his respective instrument without any outside performers; both Richards and Wood play acoustic and electric guitars, with Wood performing the solo.
 Ultimate Classic Rock critic Michael Gallucci said of Charlie Watts' drumming that "he locks into a groove immediately after the great opening guitar riff, giving the mid-tempo song a worthy backbeat to carry it through to the end," also saying that it is a "typically subtle, but absolutely brilliant, performance."